 Other capital assets are recorded at cost with amortization calculated using the straight line method based on the estimated useful life of the asset.
-Vehicles are amortized over five years.
+Vehicles are amortized over five to ten years.
 Furniture and equipment are amortized over five to ten years.
 Leasehold improvements are amortized using the straight line method based on the remaining term of the lease.
+Additions during the year are amortized at one-half their normal rates.